What is DeFi? Complete Guide 2025

 Risks and Challenges of DeFi

-Bugs or vulnerabilities in smart contract code can lead to loss of funds.
-Even audited contracts can have undiscovered flaws.
+Bugs or vulnerabilities in smart agreement code can lead to loss of funds.
+Even audited agreements can have undiscovered flaws.

 2. Impermanent Loss

-Liquidity providers may experience impermanent loss when token prices change relative to each other.
+Capital providers may experience impermanent loss when asset prices change relative to each other.

-Ethereum network congestion can lead to expensive transaction fees, making small transactions uneconomical.
+Ethereum network congestion can lead to expensive transaction costs, making small transactions uneconomical.

 4. Regulatory Uncertainty

-Evolving regulations could impact DeFi protocols and user access in different jurisdictions.
+Evolving regulations could impact decentralised platforms and participant access in different jurisdictions.

-DeFi can be complex for beginners, with risks of sending funds to the wrong addresses or interacting with malicious contracts.
+DeFi protocols can be complex for newcomers, with risks of sending funds to the wrong addresses or interacting with malicious agreements.

 6. Liquidation Risk